Protecting the future with the UN's 17 SDGs

 health and well-being

-Enabling populations to stay healthy is through a quality health system (SDG 3), creating inclusive and safe cities (SDG 11) and promoting sustainable communities (SDG 16) by reducing social inequalities (SDG 10).
+Enabling populations to stay healthy comes through a quality health system (SDG 3), creating inclusive and safe cities (SDG 11) and promoting sustainable communities (SDG 16) by reducing social inequalities (SDG 10).

 Making the economy sustainable